sorens/i18n-heroku-test/README.md

-== Rails 3.1.1, Ruby 1.9.3, Heroku, I18n, Active Admin ==
+#Rails 3.1.1, Ruby 1.9.3, Heroku, I18n, Active Admin

 There is some problem with `active_admin`, `I18n` and `Heroku` where new translations that I add to be used inside of active_admin pages are not loaded by Heroku in the web app yet are visible via the console.
 This sample app demonstrates the problem.

-== Default Active Admin user
+##Default Active Admin user

 This app uses the default active_admin admin_user

     admin@example.com
     password

-== Active Admin 0.3.2
+##Active Admin 0.3.2

-I can't use later versions of Active Admin because of a bug with the `scoped_collection`. see https://github.com/gregbell/active_admin/issues/756
+I can't use later versions of Active Admin because of a bug with the `scoped_collection`. see [https://github.com/gregbell/active_admin/issues/756](https://github.com/gregbell/active_admin/issues/756)

-== How to Reproduce
+##How to Reproduce

   * Visit the heroku instance, http://i18n-heroku-test.herokuapp.com/admin
   * Login with above credentials
   * Observe that the dashboard is missing translated strings

-== Locally
+##Locally

 My local RVM setup